HossamAhmedEsaa/Realtime-Bluetooth-Networks-Lab1-Run-IO/README.md

 # Realtime-Bluetooth-Networks-Lab1-Run-IO

-Lab 1 of *UTAustinX: UT.RTBN.12.01x Realtime Bluetooth Networks* at the open online course platform *edX* targets on experiencing the task management without interrupts or RTOS.
+Lab 1 of [*UTAustinX: UT.RTBN.12.01x Realtime Bluetooth Networks*][link0] at the open online course platform *edX* targets on experiencing the task management without interrupts or RTOS.
 The course was created by Dr. Jonathan Valvano and Dr. Ramesh Yerraballi at the University of Texas at Austin.

 ## Objectives